Skip to main content

 Prompts come from:

-• inline root config prompts array
+• inline prompts in root config

 prompts/get interpolates {{ argumentName }} placeholders from request arguments.